Drew VerHagen Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 15th in the league.

-- The Royals have the 29th-ranked team ERA among all league pitching staffs (5.19).
+- The Royals have a 5.10 team ERA that ranks 28th across all MLB pitching staffs.

+- Royals pitchers combine to give up 64 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.